 Not too recently it was announced by PlayStation that the game servers for Killzone 2 and 3 for the PlayStation 3 would be going offline permanently.
 I figured it would be a perfect time to revisit the game, as I still had a copy.
 Logging into the game servers I was surprised how many people were still actively playing, considering most people were on to PlayStation 4 playing Killzone: Shadow Fall.
-Unfortunately I kept getting paired with either a Europe or South American server.
+Unfortunately, I kept getting paired with either Europe or South American server.
 Most of my game sessions involved with me listening to people talk who didn’t know English.
-Even if I talked about the game, I would get the occasional one word answers.
+Even if I talked about the game, I would get the occasional one-word answers.

-I then searched online groups dedicated to Killzone on Facebook.
-I was able to gain more input and deploy polls and surveys there to gauge the current fanbase.
+I then searched for online groups dedicated to Killzone on Facebook.
+I was able to gain more input and deploy polls and surveys to gauge the current fanbase.
 I wanted to hear how they felt about the Killzone series, and what would keep them playing.

 The development team at Guerrilla Games, made available an entire UI kit, so that the community could develop some sort of mobile companion app either for iOS or Android.
 I was not going to use all the assets made available.
 I just wanted to focus on the ones I felt were relevant to my mobile app’s feature set.
-For the colour scheme I decided to use what was heavily used in Killzone Mercenary and Killzone Shadow Fall, just to stay on brand.
+For the colour scheme, I decided to use what was heavily used in Killzone Mercenary and Killzone Shadow Fall, just to stay on brand.

 The first set of wireframes for MyKZ.
 I originally sketched them out in my sketchbook and then started placing them in Sketch.
-Simple shapes and text to block out the focused areas where content would go.
+Simple shapes and text to block out the focused areas where the content would go.